Manage media assets

 Enabling or disabling file types

 Use the DAM MediaTypeController API to enable or disable supported file types for asset uploads in HCL DX DAM.
-For more information on how configure the HCL DX server to recognize other images, refer to How to enable support for additional image formats in HCL Web Content Manager
+For more information on how to configure the HCL DX server to recognize other images, refer to How to enable support for additional image formats in HCL Web Content Manager

 The SVG file type is disabled by default.
 To enable the .svg file type (image/svg+xml) for asset uploads, use the enabled parameter with the MediaTypeController.updateById API described in this documentation topic.